|

 There is an airport at Senai, near Johor Bahru.
 Daily

-airlines that flies daily to Johor are Malaysia Airlines, Air Asia and
+Airlines that flies daily to Johor are Malaysia Airlines, Air Asia and

 firefly.
 You can also travel from Johor daily on Malaysia Airlines and

-Air Asia to other Malaysian states.
 Taxis are the best option from the

-airport to the city or to Singapore Airport coaches also takes you to the city but you may have to wait.
+airport to the city or to Singapore.
+Airport coaches also takes you to the city but you may have to wait.

-For details check:
+For other details check:

 Malaysia transport page